michieltjampens/dcafs/docs/Basics.md

 4. Extract the content into the dummy folder (fe. settings.xml should be on the same level as the .jar)
 5. From now on, the dcafs version that generates the dummy (diceroller) data will be called "dummy", the other one we'll call "regular"
 6. Start both the regular and dummy dcafs (double-click on their respective .jar files).
 If your firewall (Windows Defender, ...) ask permissions you'll have to grant them.
-> Note: If you get a JNI error message, this likely means that it's not using the correct version of Java
+> Note: If you get a JNI error message, this likely means an incorrect version of Java
-7. A `settings.xml` should be generated in the regular folder.
+7. `settings.xml` should be generated in the regular folder.

 > Note: Dummy can be accessed via telnet if needed, it is listening on port 24 instead of the standard 23.
 Dcafs refuses to start if there is a telnet active on port 23.
 This prevents duplicate instances running.